ospalh/anki-addons/pages/Download audio.md

 content.

-To the right, there are three or four radio buttons.
+To the right, there are three radio buttons.
 Select one for each line.
 They determine what happens to the downloaded file.

 * The *add* check mark.
 When this button is down the audio clip will